Who's Tom Cruise With Now?

 Q: Who is Tom Cruise?

 A: Tom Cruise is an American actor and producer who rose to fame in the 1980s with movies like “Top Gun” and “Risky Business.”
-He has since become one of the most recognizable and highest-paid actors in the world.
+He has since become one of the most recognizable and successful actors in Hollywood.

 Q: Who has Tom Cruise dated in the past?